Mortgages

 Are the price of new homes rising?

-The price of new-build homes jumped by 10.4% in the third quarter of 2023 compared to 2022 - while second-hand home prices dropped by 1%.
+The price of new-build homes jumped by 8.4% in the first quarter of 2024 compared to 2023 (11% year on year).
+Second-hand home prices rose by 5.7% after a sharp drop in 2022/23.

 The OECD has said that help-to-buy schemes may have the potential to inflate new house prices, particularly when there is a housing shortage.
 But other factors, such as the Central Bank’s increased borrowing limits and the supply shortage, could also contribute to new-build price rises.